mnit-rtmc/iris/docs/users.md

 ## Privileges

-A _privilege_ grants read or write access to one type of object.
-There are 5 fields required to fully specify a _privilege_.
+A privilege grants read or write access to one type of object.
+There are 5 fields required to fully specify a privilege.

 Field     | Description
 ----------|----------------------------------------------------